Mage (horse): Statistics

 An (*) asterisk after the odds means Mage was the post-time favourite.

 Stud career

 Mage was retired at Airdrie Stud for his first breeding season in 2024, having bred 171 mares.
-In 2025 seasonal breeding, he will continue to serve thereat for a fee of $25,000.
+In 2025 seasonal breeding, he continued to serve there for a fee of $25,000.

 The first foal by Mage, a bay colt out of multiple stakes-placed winner, a City of Light mare Lil Miss Moonlight, was born on January 9 at Machmer Hall in Paris, Kentucky.

 Pedigree

 ^ Mage is inbred 4S x 5S x 4D to the stallion Mr Prospector, meaning that he appears fourth and fifth generation (via Miswaki)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

 Mage is inbred 4S x 4D to the stallion Danzig, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.